MariaDB Galera Cluster - Source Installation

 Note

 For FreeBSD users, building the Galera Replication Plugin from source raises certain issues due to Linux dependencies.
-You can mitgate these by using the ports build available at /usr/ports/databases/galera or by installing the binary package:
+You can mitigate these by using the ports build available at /usr/ports/databases/galera or by installing the binary package:

 # pkg install galera